Andceo/Formal_Syntax_Deep_History/SplitsTree/README.md

 3. **delta.py**: this Python3 script creates a barplot of the delta scores derived from the NeighborNet analysis.
 It requires that you have the package ```matplotlib``` installed.
 Its syntax is ```python3 delta.py scores.txt```.

-5. **delta.png**: this is the output of the previous script, reported in the Supplementary Material.

-6. **qresid.py**: this Python3 script creates a barplot of the q-residuals derived from the NeighborNet analysis.
+4. **qresid.py**: this Python3 script creates a barplot of the q-residuals derived from the NeighborNet analysis.
 It requires that you have the package ```matplotlib``` installed.
 Its syntax is ```python3 qresid.py scores.txt```.

-7. **qresid.png**: this is the output of the previous script, reported in the Supplementary Material.

-8. **splitstree_network.nex**: this is the source Nexus file for the SplitsTree network reported in the Supplementary Material.
+5. **splitstree_network.nex**: this is the source Nexus file for the SplitsTree network reported in the Supplementary Material.

-9. **splitstree_network.pdf**: this is the SplitsTree network reported in the Supplementary Material.